reyemtm/vtile/README.md

     vtile -w -z 0 Z 14

+**v 0.1.4** vtile will delete one or more fields from your geojson, and optionally output that geojson file

-**NEW!** vtile will tile all geojson files in a folder, with the layer names in the tiles being the file names.
+**v 0.1.3** vtile will tile all geojson files in a folder, with the layer names in the tiles being the file names.
 If you just want to convert one file, simply add that file ``-f "./data/ohio.geojson"``.

 Tiles are created in a '/tiles/your file name/' folder in the current working directory, both of which can be configured.
 A tilejson is created in the '/tiles/your file name/' folder, and if ``-p`` is added, an index page is created in the '/tiles/' folder and opened to preview the tiles.
 If tiling all files in a folder, the preview only will add the first file.